-Family Perpetration.
-In many instances, offspring perpetration involves polyvictimization, as illustrated by A Mother Never Gives up Hope (Terra Nova Films, 2009), in which four older mothers describe long-term, multifaceted abuse by their adult sons.
-Other family members, including grandchildren, nieces and nephews, and siblings, also have been substantiated as perpetrators of polyvictimization.
+The elder abuse literature is replete with evidence concerning the frequency with which kin victimize older adults.
+A national APS study (Teaster, Otto, Dugar, Mendiondo, Abner & Cecil, 2006) found that one-third of all substantiated perpetrators were adult children who abused parents aged 60 and over.
+In fact, the most common perpetrator was adult offspring.
+In many instances, offspring perpetration involves polyvictimization, as illustrated by "A Mother Never Gives Up Hope" (Terra Nova Films, 2009) in which four older mothers describe long-term, multi-faceted abuse by their adult sons.
+Other family members, including grandchildren, nieces and nephews, and siblings also have been substantiated as perpetrators of polyvictimization.